7 Reasons Soi Rambuttri Is The Best Place To Stay In Bangkok

 So now you know why we think Soi Rambuttri is the best location to stay in Bangkok.

 Have you ever visited Soi Rambuttri?
-Tell us all about it in the comments below.
+Tell us about it in the comments below.
+We’d love to hear from you!

 Find out how we saved enough money for our career break abroad without using a budget.